-In my last article I profiled the impala.
+In other articles, I’ve profiled the blue wildebeest, the impala, and the zebra.
 This week I’ll profile my personal favorite among the animals of Africa: the warthog.
 When I made my first trip to Namibia as a young man, the warthog was the first animal that I hunted and the thrill of that experience got me completely hooked on Africa.
 I find warthogs to be ugly, yet at the same time beautiful and magnificent creatures that are quite exciting to hunt.

 Warthogs are more dependent on water than many other animals in Africa.
 As such, they will drink water daily when it is available.
 Especially when it is hot, they also enjoy taking a mud bath both to cool down and to help keep bugs off their skin.

 There are four sub-species of warthog: the Northern Warthog, the Eritrean Warthog, the Central African Warthog, and the Southern Warthog.
 The Northern Warthog is found in central and west Africa south of the Sahara Desert.
 The Eritrean Warthog lives in the Horn of Africa.
 The Central African Warthog is found in Kenya and Tanzania while the Southern Warthog is found in the southern African states of Namibia, Botswana, South Africa, Zimbabwe, Zambia and Mozambique.
 Basically, warthogs are found everywhere in Africa except for thick forests and true deserts.